-We have recently been taking our sous vide to holiday dinners, and it is a life saver when there is limited counter space, stove tops, ovens, and grills.
+I have recently been taking my sous vide to holiday dinners, and it is a life saver when there is limited counter space, stove tops, ovens, and grills.
 With a sous vide setup, you can get a few sides or another main cooking with only the need for a single outlet.

 What Can You Make With This Technique?